Have you wondered, “How to get your toddler to listen?” Not just listen, but listen without any protest or tantrum?

 5. Sometimes the tantrum gets out of hand and the child is only getting more and more disturbed.
 In such a situation it is best to calmly remove him from the situation and take to another quieter place.

-As LR Knost says and I quote, “When little people are overwhelmed by big emotions, it is our job to share our calm, not join in their chaos.”
+Here I remember a LR Knost quote that says, “When little people are overwhelmed by big emotions, it is our job to share our calm, not join in their chaos.”

 These simple strategies have helped us deal with the two’s.
 I am sure these strategies will need to be tweaked as our son grows older.
 But the basic idea is to focus on the principles of positive discipline.

 What strategies work for you when your toddler won’t listen?
-How do you encourage good behavior and habits?
+How do you gain cooperation from your toddler?